AhmetOcak/WorldCountries/README.md

 ![mvvm](https://user-images.githubusercontent.com/73544434/197416569-d42a6bbe-126e-4776-9c8f-2791925f738c.png)

-## Country Data Source
+## Country Data Source 📦

--> https://github.com/iancoleman/cia_world_factbook_api (I rearranged the JSON data file as there was information I didn't plan to use.)
+-> [CIA World Factbook API](https://github.com/iancoleman/cia_world_factbook_api) (I rearranged the JSON data file as there was information I didn't plan to use.)

+## Known issues ⚠

+* The color of description texts in charts does not change in dark mode.